mpvkarthick/ATM_Java/README.md

 Java Solution without Spring Boot for ATM Problem

 # Steps to run the program
+# Step 1
-Step 1 - Generate the Jar File
+Generate the Jar File
-Step 2
+# Step 2
 a.
-Execute the Jar file using the command -> java -jar ATM.jar 1,50,10,20
+Execute the Jar file using the command -> java -jar ATM.jar 1,50,10,20 <br />
 b.
-You can also executing java -jar ATM.jar -> The program will take default denominations
+You can also executing java -jar ATM.jar -> The program will take default denominations<br />

 # Problem Statement